Stefan Arestis | Jun 10, 2017 | 0

 We loved our time at the Kinabatangan River with The Last Frontier team and definitely recommend a visit to anyone travelling in Sabah.

-For more about The Last Frontier and the surrounding rainforest and wildlife, watch their alluring video, which just draws you in more and more and more…
+For more about The Last Frontier and the surrounding rainforest and wildlife, check out their awesome video by clicking here.

 For more inspiration: